hitzhangjie/gorpc/docs/1-Introduction.md

 # Introduction

-# What's go-rpc ?
+# What's gorpc ?

-`go-rpc` is a rpc framework, it aims to reduce develop and maintenance complexity.
+`gorpc` is a rpc framework, it aims to reduce develop and maintenance complexity.

-# Why do we develop go-rpc ?
+# Why do we develop gorpc ?

 Compared with standalone application, MicroService Architecture has become more and more popular.
 Though MicroService Architecture has many advantages over standalone application, it also has many challenges and difficulties to solve, for example: